LoannData/loanndata.github.io/_resume/experience.md

 **Context:**

 Taranis SA is a Swiss Asset Management Start-up Company investing in global equity markets.
-Our investment methodology is fully systematic and based on a proprietary technology combining alternative data approach, pattern detection algorithm and original statistical indicator combination.
+Our investment methodology is fully systematic and based on a proprietary technology.

 **Works:**